Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Introduction

 \subsection{Self-dual Chern--Simons--Schrödinger equation}

 We consider the \emph{self-dual Chern--Simons--Schrödinger} equation

-which is the Euler--Lagrange equation associated to the action \eqref{eq:action} with $g=1$.
+which is the Euler--Lagrange equation associated with the action \eqref{eq:action} with $g=1$.
 Repeated index $j$ means that we sum over $j\in\{1,2\}$.
-The particular choice of the coefficient $g=1$ in front of $|\phi|^{2}\phi$ is referred to the \emph{self-dual} case.
+The particular choice of the coefficient $g=1$ in front of $|\phi|^{2}\phi$ is referred to as the \emph{self-dual} case.

 We remark that \eqref{eq:CSS-cov} has \emph{gauge invariance}; any solution $(\phi,A)$ to \eqref{eq:CSS-cov} and a function $\chi:\bbR^{1+2}\to\bbR$ give rise to a gauge-equivalent solution $(e^{i\chi}\phi,A-d\chi)$ to \eqref{eq:CSS-cov}.